lsoenen/364final/README.md

 **364 Final**

+Description: This application allows users to search for teams using the team search form.
+After searching for a team, the program returns the full roster for that team.
+The user can also use the create collection page to create a personalized collection of teams.
+This would be useful for people that want to organize teams by their conference.
+The users can also update the rank of the team depending on how well they are performing.
+They also have the option to delete one of the collections after it has been created.

+routes:
+'/' --> base.html
+'/logout' --> base.html
+'/register' --> register.html
+'/team_form' --> roster.html
+'/create_favorite_teams' --> personalteams.html
+'/favorite_teams' --> collection.html
+'/collection/<id_num>'
+'/delete/<col>'

 **A user should be able to load http://localhost:5000 and see the first page they ought to see on the application.**

 **Include navigation in base.html with links (using a href tags) that lead to every other page in the application that a user should be able to click on. (e.g. in the lecture examples from the Feb 9 lecture, like this )**